On Typesetting Engines: A Programmer's Perspective

 Font Pairing

-When mixing CJK with other Indo-European languages, things become more complicated.
+When mixing CJK with other Latin script languages, things become more complicated.

 Firstly, punctuations are different.
 For example, the comma has different forms in Chinese and English: